You’ve probably read the OKR basics.

 Accountability doesn’t happen by accident.

 Every key result should have one clear owner - not a team, not a department.
 A person.
-That doesn’t mean they’re doing all the work - it means they’re driving it forward and surfacing updates each week.

 4. Use OKRs as a Weekly Check-In Tool

-- A 15-minute OKR meeting update every Friday
+- A 15-minute Friday update

-- A shared dashboard reviewed in standups
+- A dashboard review in team standups

-- A weekly Slack thread or live huddle
+- A quick async Slack thread

 5. Track Progress Without Micromanaging